ATL-WDI-Curriculum/es6-1/README.md

 #### JS vs ES

-The JavaScript standard is officially referred to as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
+As mentioned previously, JavaScript standard is officially referred to as [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).

-As JS is so widely used that any changes would affect the whole web, there is a body known as TC39 or Ecma International, which formally approves official versions for release.
+As JS is so widely used, there is a body known as [TC39](https://www.ecma-international.org/memento/TC39.htm) or [ECMA International](https://www.ecma-international.org/), which formally approves official versions for release.

-Each version contains features / changes to be added to the language.
+Each version contains features/changes to be added to the language.

-In short, I like to think of ECMAScript as the language, and JavaScript an implementation of that language.
+In short, I like to think of ECMAScript as the language, and JavaScript as an implementation of that language.

 #### Evolution of JS